 Auslan is a widely used communication tool that will enable the students of Aspiri Primary School to be immersed in a second language that is becoming more prevalent in our society.
 It aligns to our school endeavour to support our diversity and inclusivity.
-Auslan is a sign language (Auslan) that will be designed to offer our students basic skills in communicating with Deaf people in the community.
+Auslan is a sign language and will be taught in a manner that offers our students basic skills in communicating with Deaf people in the community.
 In our practical and fun classes they will learn how to fingerspell, develop a vocabulary of basic conversational signs, learn how to structure a sentence and more.

 Language learning is life enhancing and provides the opportunity to benefit from the social, cultural, intellectual and emotional development that will result from learning the unique and sophisticated visual-gestural language of the Australian Deaf community.